-Celebrating 100 years is a reflective labour and the Centennial will highlight the history of Edgerton, but the village is proud of the organizations and the people that continue to contribute and add their voice.
+Celebrating 100 years was a reflective labour and the Centennial Celebration highlighted the history of Edgerton, but the village is proud of the organizations and the people that continue to contribute and add their voice.
 The community is built on the strength and the passion of its residents and the groups they represent and this speaks to the ‘Always Home’ theme.

 Edgerton Featured Businesses

 Name: Village of Edgerton

 Office Address: 5017 - 50th Avenue, Edgerton, Alberta